dhruvin-d-simformsolutions/Health_Card/README.md

 ## Run this project
-  - First of all you need to install all npm packages, Command for that : npm install
+  - First of all you need to install all npm packages,
+  - Command for that : npm install
+  - After that run this command to start the server
   - npm run dev